Laia90/WeatherApp/README.md

 # WeatherApp
-A simple weather forecasting site with React and Spring Boot
+A simple weather forecasting site with React and Spring Boot.